Puerto Rico’s 2019-2020 Winter Baseball League

 For over 70 years, Puerto Rico has had its own baseball league.
 A number of the local athletes that have played in our league have gone onto bigger things, like the Major and Minor leagues in the States, and other divisions and leagues around the world.

-The main professional baseball league in Puerto Rico is the Liga Beisbol Profesional Roberto Clemente (Roberto Clemente Professional Baseball League), on Twitter @LBPRC.
+The main professional baseball league in Puerto Rico is the Liga Beisbol Profesional Roberto Clemente (Roberto Clemente Professional Baseball League) — @LBPRC on Twitter and LBPRC on Facebook.
 Previously, the league was called Puerto Rico Baseball League.
 Before that, the league was called La Liga de Béisbol Profesional de Puerto Rico (Professional Baseball League of Puerto Rico).
 If you search the internet for info on this league, you’re likely to find it under any/all of those names.

 The winners of this league go on to participate in the Caribbean World Series.